 How Do Drivers Get A NASCAR Racing License?

-The process of gaining a NASCAR racing license in order to compete with the best of the best is a long and tedious process.
+The process of obtaining a NASCAR racing license to compete with the best is long and tedious.
 It all begins when pretty much anything else begins: as very young children.
 Many NASCAR drivers start as early as the age of four.
-They begin with go-kart racing, and work their way up to cars as they get older.
-Once they get some recognition, whether that means from high level drivers, racing teams, or companies that want to sponsor them, they can then go to racing school and get a license.
+They begin with go-kart racing and work their way up to cars as they age.
+Once they get recognition, whether from high-level drivers, racing teams, or companies that want to sponsor them, they can then go to racing school and get a license.
 Once someone obtains a license and way in, they can become a professional NASCAR driver.

 Importance of Education

-While some people will say that dropping out of school and focusing solely on racing is an important step to becoming a great racer, today's racers have been proving that claim wrong.
-A key to becoming a NASCAR driver as mentioned before, is getting recognized by higher level people and sponsors in the NASCAR scene.
-Not only is getting a good education important for knowing how to obtain these sponsors, but it is also important in understanding the business of NASCAR, and how to act both on and off the track in order to keep these sponsors.
+While some people will say that dropping out of school and focusing solely on racing is an important step to becoming a great racer, today’s racers have been proving that claim wrong.
+As mentioned before, a key to becoming a NASCAR driver is getting recognized by higher-level people and sponsors in the NASCAR scene.
+Not only is getting a good education important for knowing how to obtain these sponsors, but it is also important in understanding the business of NASCAR and how to act both on and off the track to keep these sponsors.

 Finding a Team

-Once someone obtains a NASCAR racing license, the next step is to get a team to back them.
-Running your own team would be extremely expensive, so the best way to get into the NASCAR scene is to get supported by a wealthy team owner already established in NASCAR.
-The owners help a racer obtain sponsors, and make money for themselves and the driver.
+Once someone obtains a NASCAR racing license, the next step is to get a team to back them financially.
+Running your own team would be extremely expensive, so the best way to get into the NASCAR scene is to get supported by a wealthy team owner established in NASCAR.
+The owners help a racer obtain sponsors and make money for themselves and the driver.
 Many of the most successful drivers have gone on to own their own teams using the money they made while racing.

-An interesting thing about obtaining a NASCAR racing license is that according to many NASCAR drivers, there isn't a definitive way to get into the NASCAR scene as a driver.
-While getting a license is a must, many paths can be followed in order to obtain the experience required to get an accepted application.
-The most straightforward path is getting really, really good at racing at as young of an age as possible, and winning important races to add to a resume.
-With a loaded resume, the racing teams will flock, giving a person both the necessary credentials, and the necessary references to obtain a NASCAR license.
+An interesting thing about obtaining a NASCAR racing license is that, according to many NASCAR drivers, there isn’t a definitive way to get into the NASCAR scene as a driver.
+While getting a license is a must, many paths can be followed to obtain the experience required to get an accepted application.
+The most straightforward path is gaining racing experience as young as possible and winning important races to add to a resume.
+With a loaded resume, the racing teams will flock, giving a person the necessary credentials and references to obtain a NASCAR license.

-However, other drivers were born into the racing scene, and already had the connections the minute they came into this world.
-A great example of that is Dale Earnhardt Jr. While just because his dad was a spectacular NASCAR racer doesn't mean his son is destined to also become a NASCAR racer, it did give him a head start on other people seeking to become professional NASCAR drivers.
-Connections being so important is unique from other sports, because there isn't really a college racing scene.
-That fact is what leads many to believe that getting a college degree isn't necessary at all to become a pro, but that trend is being bucked by current day drivers.
+However, other drivers were born into the racing scene and already had the connections the minute they came into this world.
+A great example is Dale Earnhardt Jr. He was not destined to become a successful driver simply because his father was a spectacular NASCAR racer.
+However, it did give him a head start on other people seeking to become professional NASCAR drivers.
+The fact that there is no path to NASCAR through college athletics makes connections in the sport especially important.

 What is the best way to get exposure in the racing/NASCAR scene?

-While many would say the best way of gaining exposure is winning go-kart races at a young age, the most important thing is connections.
+While many would say the best way to gain exposure is winning go-kart races at a young age, connections are the most important.
 If someone knows people who are already in the NASCAR scene, they have a huge advantage.
-That goes back to the idea that there isn't a college racing pool of drivers for teams to scout.
+That goes back to the idea that there isn’t a college racing pool of drivers for teams to scout.
 Drivers need to personally put themselves out there just as much as team owners need to find capable drivers.

 Do you need to know a lot about cars to get a NASCAR license?

 Not necessarily.
-While having a lot of knowledge about cars is helpful, that is why racers have teams.
-Team crews are essential for producing well-running cars before every race, as well as improving performance while in the pits during races.
-While a racer needs to like the feel of a car, they don't necessarily need to fully understand every aspect of their car.
-It is good information to know, but isn't technically necessary for being a good racer.
+While having a lot of car knowledge is helpful, racers have teams.
+Team crews are essential for producing well-running cars before every race and improving performance while in the pits during races.
+While a racer needs to like the feel of a car, they don’t necessarily need to fully understand every aspect of their car.
+It is good information to know but isn’t technically necessary for being a good racer.

 What is the earliest age someone can get a NASCAR racing license?

-While in certain racing series it is possible to race as soon as someone is able to legally drive, in the biggest of NASCAR races, you must be at least 18 years of age.
-The youngest driver ever to win a NASCAR Sprint Cup race is Joey Logano at the age of 19, which was in stock car races.
-However, since the NASCAR truck series allows younger drivers, the youngest driver to win a race in that series is 17 year-old Erik Jones.
+While in certain racing series, it is possible to race as soon as someone can legally drive, you must be at least 18 years of age in the biggest NASCAR races.
+The youngest driver to win a NASCAR Cup Series race is Joey Logano at 19.
+However, since the NASCAR truck series allows younger drivers, the youngest driver to win a race in that series is 17-year-old Erik Jones.